-The accounting policies adopted are consistent with those of the previous financial year, except for the adoption of new standards effective as at January 1, 2021.
+The accounting policies adopted are consistent with those of the previous financial year, except for the adoption of new standards effective in 2022.
 The Bank has not early adopted any standard, interpretation or amendment that has been issued but is not yet effective.
-Unless otherwise indicated, adoption of these new amendments did not have an impact on the financial statements of the Bank
+Adoption of these amendments did not have an impact on the financial statements of the Bank.